-- 55. 1.
-If Elias Motsoaledi Local Municipality is of the view that a tenderer submitted false information regarding a specific goal, it must - a) Inform the tenderer; accordingly, and - b) Give the tenderer an opportunity to make representations within 14 days as to why the tender may not be disqualified or, if the tender has already been awarded to the tenderer, the contract should not be terminated in whole or in part. - 2.
-After considering the representations referred to in sub-regulation (1)(b), Elias Motsoaledi Local Municipality may, if it concludes that such information is false - a) disqualify the tenderer or terminate the contract in whole or in part; and - b) if applicable, claim damages from the tenderer.
+- 1. If Elias Motsoaledi Local Municipality is of the view that a tenderer submitted false information regarding a specific goal, it must - a) Inform the tenderer accordingly, and

+- b) allow the tenderer to make representations within 14 days as to why the tender may not be disqualified or, if the tender has already been awarded to the tenderer, the contract should not be terminated in whole or in part. - 2.
+After considering the representations referred to in sub-regulation (1)(b), Elias Motsoaledi Local Municipality may, if it concludes that such information is false - a) disqualify the tenderer or terminate the contract in whole or in part; and - b) If applicable, claim damages from the tenderer.